AIRI-Institute/GOLF/README.md

    cd GOLF/scripts
    ./setup_host.sh n_ports ports_range_begin
    ```
-   Here, `n_ports` denotes number of workers on a CPU-rich machine, and `ports_range_begin` denotes the starting port numbers for workers and.
+   Here, `n_ports` denotes number of workers on a CPU-rich machine, and `ports_range_begin` denotes the starting port numbers for workers.
 Workers calculate energies and forces using `psi4` for newly generated conformations.
 For example, `./setup_host.sh 24 20000` will launch a total of 48 workers listening to ports `20000, ... , 20023`.
 You can change the `ports_range_begin` in `env/dft.py`.

    By default we assume that each worker uses 4 CPU-cores (can be changed in `env/dft_worker.py`, line 22) which means that `n_ports` must be less or equal to `total_cpu_number / 4`.
 4. Add ip addresses of CPU rich machines to a text file.
 We use `env/host_names.txt`.